Welcome to the Imaginarium. A space to explore the words and games of others, curated for you.

 "Everything You Need to Know to Read Frankenstein," by Iseult Gillespie on Ted-Ed Originals.

-Game Design, Play and Analysis
+Game Design, Play, Analysis and Community Building

 Archive of Metagame, The Journal of the Society of Interactive Literature, 1989-1996.
 (Posted by Gordon Olmstead-Dean and Stephen Kohler)